sanketss84/sanketss84.github.io/articles/20230202-why-ender-3-s1-pro.md

 > NOTE: This article is a work in progress

-While choosing a fdm printer (or a printer where you use a colorful filament like PLA, PETG, ABS etc. ) to make prints the first printer you spot online is an Ender 3 by Creality.
-Ender 3 is synonymous with 3D printing and has a massive community around it and thats why its super popular.
-While venturing into a new hobby like 3D printing knowing that there is a huge community to back it gives you a lot of comfort as support can be faster over reddit or discord chats and you get answers to most common problems quickly.
+While choosing a fdm printer (or a printer where you load a filament like PLA, PETG, ABS etc. ) to make prints the first printer you spot online is an Ender 3 by Creality.
+Ender 3 is synonymous with 3D printing and has a massive community around it and thats why its the first printer for many new to 3D printing.
+While venturing into a new hobby knowing that there is a huge community to back it, gives you a lot of comfort as support can be faster over reddit or discord chats.
+Answers to most common problems are a search or community talk away.

-To understand fdm is read here
+To understand what fdm is read here
 [What Is FDM 3D Printing? – Simply Explained | All3DP](https://all3dp.com/2/fused-deposition-modeling-fdm-3d-printing-simply-explained/)

 ## which ender 3
 Ender 3 has a lot of variations and to pick one that suits your needs was a task in itself.
 Especially if you are buying your first 3D printer then jumping blind and buying any variation of Ender 3 and later knowing that certain features or convenience options are available in another higher priced ender 3 it was better to spend some time understanding the differences between these now.

-the versions
+The versions
 - Ender3
 - Ender3 PRO
 - Ender3 V2